FourBoiga/engineering-portfolio/16bit-cpu/README.md

 ### Engineering Insight / Review

-- This project demonstrates **hardware-level design thinking**, including modular ALU construction, control unit logic, and memory-mapped I/O.
+- This project demonstrates hardware-level design thinking, including modular ALU construction, control unit logic, and memory-mapped I/O.
 - Understanding how r0 default updates, r7 data routing, and DMUX selection interact was critical to correct screen output.
-- Emphasizes the **importance of timing, signal propagation, and register latching** in CPU design.
+- Emphasizes the importance of timing, signal propagation, and register latching in CPU design.

 ---

 ### Lessons Learned

-- How to design a **custom instruction set** and encode it into ROM.
+- How to design a custom instruction set and encode it into ROM.
 - Multi-bit ALU design from 1-bit slices with integrated shifters.
-- Effective **memory-mapped I/O** and register selection for hardware-driven displays.
+- Effective memory-mapped I/O and register selection for hardware-driven displays.
 - Debugging timing issues with registers, ALU, and output devices.
-- How to **document and showcase engineering projects** for both technical and non-technical audiences.
+- How to document and showcase engineering projects for both technical and non-technical audiences.

 ---